ivrit/IAHLT-HTB-GUIDELINES/Dependnecy relations in detail.md

 tree

-Note that the POS category of the prefix token is determined by the head word’s POS: compound:affix modifiers of NOUN are tagged ADJ, while compound:affix modifiers of ADJ/ADV are tagged ADV..
+Note that compound:affix modifiers are tagged ADV.

 #### compound